 - that is synchronised to the cell that is measured.

-The requirements apply for UE supporting ca-IdleModeMeasurements, when configured in CA mode and while T331 timer is running.
+The requirements apply for UE supporting ca-IdleModeMeasurements, when configured with measIdleConfig and while T331 timer is running.

 In this test case the two cells are on different carrier frequencies.
 Both RSRQ inter frequency absolute and relative accuracy requirements are tested by using test parameters in Table A.9.2.61.2-1.
 In all tests, Cell 1 is the serving cell and Cell 2 the target cell.